khalilovmusa/app/README.md

-# this is the learning of html and css properties so those files are my exercises
+# this is the learning of html and css